Why carry an IDP while driving in Madagascar?

 Most Important Driving Rules

-In several cities, law enforcement authorities have set up sobriety checkpoints along the road to detect and discourage intoxicated drivers.
+In several cities, law enforcement authorities have set up sobriety checkpoints along the road traffic to detect and discourage intoxicated drivers.
 If the checks indicate you have a high level of alcohol, you will be arrested by the police.
 When driving in Madagascar, should you apply for an International Driver's Permit Madagascar city or not?
 Yes.
 You must ready your International Driver's Permit in Madagascar today.

 Despite the slowness of the locals, Malagasy traffic laws demand that the speed limits be enforced.
 The maximum speed limit enforced in the city is therefore 50 km/h.
 Wild and domestic animals, as well as teenagers, frequently escape into the streets sometimes.
 On rural roads, you can travel at a speed of 60-70 km/h.
 The maximum speed limit allowed for public paved roads is 80 km/h.